brymz/collaborative-tools/collaborative_tools_ms.md

 ###Thesis Statement:
 Using modern communication tools improves effectiveness and trackability of science collaborations and communication.

-##1.
-Collaboration is a growing aspect of modern science
+##Collaboration is a growing aspect of modern science
 * group consists of people with diversified skills sets and efforts (not all collaborators have to use all tools in group)
 * important to be sure all participants know their role
 * student - mentor relationship (at minimum)
 * growing author lines

-##2.
-Lots of new tools for collaboration
+##Modern tools for collaboration
 * software development
 * tools vary in effectiveness for group size, labor division, &  task (period of research timeline)
 * tools useful independent of proximity

-#3.
-Benefit expectations
+##Reasonable expectations
 * What tasks can the tools improve?
 * Key Strengths of open collaboration and communication:
   * make available broadly,